Andrei Kozyrev

+Andrei Vladimirovich Kozyrev (Андрей Владимирович Козырев; born 27 March 1951) is a Russian politician and businessman who was the Minister of Foreign Affairs under President Boris Yeltsin, during the Russian SFSR from 1990 and during the Russian Federation from 1992, in office until 1996.
+Kozyrev was seen as supporting Yeltsin's liberal democratic outlook and tried to develop Russia's foreign policy immediately after the fall of the Soviet Union to no longer see NATO as a threat, pursue integration with the West, and not assert itself in the former Soviet countries.
+Kozyrev's pro-Western and liberal foreign policy fell out of favor because of NATO expansion that began from 1995, and he was replaced by Yevgeny Primakov in early 1996, who represented Russian "security state" interests.

+Towards the end of his tenure Kozyrev took a more conservative position, arguing to Western diplomats that hardline nationalists were the alternative to the Yeltsin administration, and that NATO expansion risked encouraging nationalist politics within Russia.

-He was the Russian representative during the signing of the Oslo I Accord, for which he received criticism from Russian nationalist politicians and parties.
-His anti-imperialist and pro-western positions, however, were positively viewed.
+He was the Russian representative during the signing of the Oslo I and Oslo II Accords, and the Israel–Jordan peace treaty.
 Kozyrev had graduated from the Moscow State Institute of International Relations (MGIMO) with a PhD in history before joining the Soviet Ministry of Foreign Affairs in 1974, holding various positions in it before being appointed foreign minister.

 Early life and education

 Kozyrev was born in Brussels in 1951, the son of a Soviet engineer temporarily working there.
 He was educated at the Moscow State Institute of International Relations, a school for diplomats operated by the Ministry of Foreign Affairs.
 Before beginning his studies there in 1969, he spent a year as a fitter in the Kommunar machine-building factory in Moscow.

-Career

-Diplomat in Soviet Ministry of Foreign Affairs
+He is partly Jewish.

+Soviet diplomatic career

 Kozyrev completed his studies in 1974.
-He then entered the Soviet Ministry of Foreign Affairs as a speech writer and researcher in the Department of International Organizations, which was responsible for issues concerning the United Nations and arms control, including biological and chemical warfare issues.
+He entered the Soviet Ministry of Foreign Affairs as a speech writer and researcher in the Department of International Organizations, which was responsible for issues concerning the United Nations and arms control, including biological and chemical warfare issues.
 Over the next three years, he earned a post-graduate degree in historical science and published several books on the arms trade and the United Nations.

 Kozyrev's career in the Foreign Ministry marked him as a promising young Soviet diplomat.
 He became an attaché in the Department of International Organizations in 1979 and third secretary the next year.
 Promotions came regularly: he became second secretary in 1982; first secretary in 1984; counselor in 1986.
 Following the reorganization of the ministry by Gorbachev's foreign minister, Eduard Shevardnadze, he became deputy chief of the renamed Administration of International Organizations in 1988.
 The next year Kozyrev became chief of the administration, replacing a man 20 years his senior.

 Kozyrev was promoted to the diplomatic rank of the Ambassador Extraordinary and Plenipotentiary — the highest diplomatic rank in the Soviet Union — by the Decree of the President of the Soviet Union Mikhail Gorbachev of 12 December 1990 No. UP-1177.